FineCal's systems - fully certified to ISO9001:2015.

 End products covered by RoHS (non-exhaustive list) are:-

-- Electrical and electronic tools (not large scale stationary industrial tools)
+- Cat 6: Power tools inc drills, nail guns, saws Electrical and electronic tools (not large scale stationary industrial tools)

-REACh (Registration, Evaluation, Authorisation and restriction of Chemicals) is a system that has replaced many EU directives & regulations (EC 1907/2006) in order to highlight those substances (links to the ECHA website) that are classed as severe.
-The latest release came into effect 27th June 2018 and now numbers 191 SVHC's.
+REACh (Registration, Evaluation, Authorisation and restriction of Chemicals) has replaced many previous regulations in order to highlight those substances (ECHA substance list) that are classed as severe.
+The latest release came into effect 15th January 2019 and now numbers 197 SVHC's.

 Chemicals have potentially unknown risks to health because they may have never been fully evaluated.
-REACh aims to make those originators / importers / suppliers who place chemicals on to the market responsible for controlling the risks associated with their use and reducing / eradicating SVHC's (severe hazardous chemicals) to less than 0.01% by weight.
+REACh aims to make those originators / importers / suppliers who place chemicals on the market responsible for controlling the risks associated with their use and reducing / eradicating SVHC's (severe hazardous chemicals) to less than 0.01% by weight.
 It's a possibility that as a direct result of these restrictions, a chemical / substance may have to be withdrawn and if there's no viable substitute, then products could become obsolete altogether.
+However there may be exemptions to this providing they are used in proper places of operations (with proper safeguards under COSHH) and not by private individuals, or depending on the actual weight of the product as a single unit - Article XVII.

 The European Chemicals Agency in Finland manage the REACh process throughout the EU to implement the legislation issued by Brussels.